-The Mill is very fortunate to have had David McDowell as Farfield's master weaver for the last 15 years.
-He has brought with with him the specialist skills needed to operate both our looms.
+The Mill is very fortunate to have had David McDowell as Farfield's master weaver for many years.
+He has brought with him the specialist skills needed to operate both our looms.

-The Mill Shop stocks the rugs and throws woven on our looms.
+The Mill's Shop stocks the rugs and throws woven on our looms.
 They make beautiful and unique gifts as well as lasting souvenirs of a visit to the Lakes and Dales.

 We take commissions for weaving small yardage and work with local wool producers, farmers and small enterprises to weave highly crafted products using wool from the Rough Fell, Herdwick and Blue Faced Leicester sheep.

 We offer short run contract weaving using your designs and yarn woven either on the Dobcross or Somet loom.
-For more information or to discuss your weaving needs, please contact John Barraclough on 07979 640131 or by email to firstname.lastname@example.org.
+For more information please email firstname.lastname@example.org or phone 015396 21973.